Loris Cro

 Zig is a new general-purpose programming language developed by Andrew Kelley.
 While still under heavy development, I think the language is already showing great promise.
 Zig aims to be a better C, similarly to how Rust can be understood as a better C++, generally speaking.
 Zig has no garbage collection, no built-in event loops, nor other runtime machinery of that level.
 It’s lean just like C, and in fact it can interoperate with C pretty easily.
 For a complete overview checkout https://ziglang.org.

-Now that you got a general idea about the level of abstraction in which Zig operates, you won't be surprised to know that there is absolutely no support for reflection at runtime; but what you can't do a runtime, you can certainly do at compile-time.
+Now that you got a general idea about the level of abstraction in which Zig operates, you won’t be surprised to know that there is absolutely no support for reflection at runtime; but what you can’t do at runtime, you can certainly do at compile-time.

 Running code at compile-time